DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 He wondered if it was a coincidence.

 However, the Heavenly Lord Alfreyja was completely frozen in place, without any signs of being aware.
-Kai couldn't deny that while similar, it was quite different too.
+Kai couldn't deny that while similar, but it was also quite different.

 _Regardless, what is this place?_